 But wait, there’s more!

-Here’s the secret retirement killer, that hits everyone just the same regardless of how smart or dumb you were with your money.
+Here’s the secret retirement killer that hits everyone just the same regardless of how smart or dumb you are with your money.

 It’s a scary word.